To help ensure the safety of all of our attendees, we ask that you please read our terms and conditions carefully.

 The sale or other distribution of any illegal or controlled substances is not welcome at any WAFF events.

 Any individual found to be distributing such substances will be removed and reported directly to the local authorities.
 Bottled alcoholic beverages may legally be given as gifts.
 The WAFF organisers ask that beverages purchased from outside sources be consumed in the privacy of an accommodation room and will not be permitted in any event space.
-Please note an important caveat involving minors: Anyone knowingly or unknowingly providing alcohol to anyone under the age of 18 will be guilty of a felony and will be turned over to the authorities.
+Please note an important caveat involving minors: Anyone knowingly or unknowingly providing alcohol to anyone under the age of 18 will be guilty of an offense under the Liquor Control Act 1988 and will be turned over to the authorities.
 It is the sole responsibility of persons serving alcohol in room parties to ensure that every person in attendance is over the age of 18, even if that person is not drinking alcohol.

 If at any time these items are held or used in such a way that would be construed as threatening, however, they will be considered weapons.